aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

 There are some other combinations which I would assume you defer a candidate during the interview when you hire, If you identify such characteristics.
 Ideally no leader hires folks with such character.
 Sometimes it happens, as you all know it is common, there are exceptions in every organization.

-There are some other combinations which I would assume would lead you to defer a candidate when interviewing them for hire.
-Ideally no leader hires folks with such character.
-But sometimes, it happens, as you know, there are exceptions in every organization.

 ##### One of those no hire red-flag combinations : -

 1. Low Competence and Low commitment